 Simulation Dependent

 Helios will take on average 75-100MB of video ram, although this is very dependent on what you put into the profiles and the size of the images you use.
 This video ram is in addition to what your simulation uses.
 If your card is fully consumed with the simulation, you may need to balance some of the graphics settings inside your simulation and the amount of data and size of graphics you use in your Helios profile to maintain smooth game play.

+An alternative is to run Helios Control Center on a second PC.

 Input

-Helios will work with any device which appears and a mouse or touchscreen to windows.
+Helios will work with any device which appears as a mouse or touchscreen to windows.

 Installation and System Setup